Fire Emblem Warriors

-Fire Emblem Warriors (Note: Known in Japan as Fire Emblem Musou (ファイアーエムブレム無双)) is a hack and slash action role-playing game developed by Omega Force and Team Ninja, and published by Koei Tecmo in Japan and Nintendo internationally for the Nintendo Switch and New Nintendo 3DS.
-The game was released in Japan in September 2017, and worldwide the following month.
-The game is a collaboration between Koei Tecmo's Dynasty Warriors franchise and Nintendo and Intelligent Systems's Fire Emblem series.
+is a 2017 hack and slash action role-playing game co-developed by Omega Force and Team Ninja, and published by Koei Tecmo in Japan and Nintendo internationally for the Nintendo Switch and New Nintendo 3DS.
+The game is a crossover between Koei Tecmo's Dynasty Warriors franchise, and the Fire Emblem series developed by Intelligent Systems.
+The story follows the quest of Aytolis's twin royal heirs to defend their realm when the king of neighbouring Gristonne starts summoning an evil dragon, with the gameplay combining the arena-based action combat in Dynasty Warriors with relationship and weapon systems from Fire Emblem.
+The game was supported with downloadable content adding additional playable characters during 2017 and 2018.